WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How do I select coins for spending?

 Unlike other Bitcoin wallets, the user cannot spend from Wasabi without selecting coins, since ["Coin Control Is Must Learn If You Care About Your Privacy In Bitcoin"](https://medium.com/@nopara73/coin-control-is-must-learn-if-you-care-about-your-privacy-in-bitcoin-33b9a5f224a2), at least for today.
-The label field of the `Send` tab is also compulsory.
-The received coins will appear in your `Send` tab and you'll have to manually select which coins you'll want to spend from.
-By clicking on the `Max` button, one can spend all selected coins.
-Spending whole coins is beneficial to privacy.
+In order to spend a coin, simply select the checkbox from the list.
+Wasabi will automatically build a transaction with the best combination of selected coins.

 ![](/Send.png)
 :::

 :::details
-### How is the transaction broadcasted?
+### How is the transaction broadcast?

-Wasabi previously did not maintain its P2P connections over Tor.
-Since Wasabi is a non-listening node, broadcasting transactions through other P2P nodes over the clearnet would’ve let the peer to link your IP address to the transaction.
-This is why we were broadcasting our transactions to our backend server over Tor.
-Now, we started tunneling all our P2P traffic through Tor, too:
-We did it in a way that we only connect to onion nodes, so end to end encryption is now enforced between us and our peers.
-All this without involving any exit node.
+Wasabi connects only to Bitcoin nodes that provide a Tor hidden service, so end-to-end encryption is enforced between the peers, without involving any exit node.
-We connect to each peer through a different Tor stream.
+Each peer is connected through a different Tor stream.
-This enabled us to replace our transaction broadcasting mechanism.
-Now, we broadcast transactions to only one peer over Tor and immediately after that we disconnect the peer.
+Transactions are broadcast to only one peer over Tor and immediately after that this peer is disconnected.

+If for some reason this fails, and a local [Bitcoin full node](/using-wasabi/BitcoinFullNode.md) is connected, then this is used to broadcast the transaction.
+By default it is gossiped to 8 peers over clearnet, but this depends on how it is configured by the user.

-If Wasabi cannot broadcast a transaction through a random node over Tor, it will (in the last resort) send the transaction to the coordinator backend for broadcasting.
+If this too fails, Wasabi will (in the last resort) send the transaction through a new Tor identity to the coordinator backend for broadcasting.

 Once a transaction is sent, Wasabi will always open a new Tor circuit with a new random node on the network, in order to avoid giving away too much information to one party.
 When you send two consecutive transactions via Wasabi, you can be sure that they appear in two very different places on the network.